-One place I’ve always wanted to go, but haven’t yet had the chance is Abu Dhabi, UAE.
-The ultra oil rich capital of the United Arab Emirates is located 2 hours south of Dubai, and is almost as much of a modern marvel of a city as Dubai has become.
-Modern, luxury buildings are springing up all over the city, adding to its already cosmopolitan vibe.
-So which is better?
-Dubai or Abu Dhabi?
-Edgardaily.com gives 20 reasons why Abu Dhabi is better than Dubai, one of which is a better taxi to human ratio, for what that’s worth.
+This ultra oil-rich capital of the United Arab Emirates is located 87 miles south of Dubai, and is almost as much of a modern marvel of a city as Dubai is.
+Modern, luxury buildings have sprung up all over the city, adding to its already cosmopolitan vibe.

 If you’ve been to a Middle Eastern country before, you’re probably already aware of the daily call to prayer that will likely startle you out of a deep sleep in the morning.
-It’s also quite crowded at popular attractions and throughout the city there are typically traffic jams, long queues and hordes of people.
+It’s also quite crowded at popular attractions, and throughout the city there are regular traffic jams, long queues and always lots of people.

 What to Do in Abu Dhabi

-The city’s two main attractions are the extremely opulent Emeriates Palace Hotel and the almost unbelieveable Sheikh Zayed Mosque, which is one of the world’s largest and most extravagant places of Islamic worship.
-Check out World of Wanderlust’s quick guide to visiting the mosque.
+The city’s two main attractions are the almost unbelievable Sheikh Zayed Grand Mosque, which is one of the world’s largest and most extravagant places of Islamic worship, and the extremely opulent Emirates Palace Hotel.

 Where and What to Eat in Abu Dhabi

 One of my favorite things to do in a new city (or any city for that matter!), is check out the street food.
-Local blogger My Custard Pie did all the hard work for us and bring us this awesome post about seeking out street food in Abu Dhabi.
+There are many street food trucks in Abu Dhabi.
 You might find a few of them on the corniche (promenade).

 Nightlife in Abu Dhabi